MoonlightCapital/MoonlightBot-docs/start-up/faqs.md

 * [Join-assigned temproles](../management-commands/config.md#roles-join-assignable) that assign a role automatically to a user upon joining the server
 * [Reaction roles](setting-up-reaction-roles.md) have an option to make their roles temporary
 * Any role assigned to a user can automatically be changed to a temporary role with the [`roles detect-assignment` config option](./management-commands/config.md#roles-detect-assignment)
+* The [`/pause-role`](../role-management-commands/pause-role.md) command does the opposite thing!
+It removes a role and automatically adds it back after the duration set

 ## How do I cancel a temporary action?